Coping With Nervousness Before Unavoidable Social Situations

 Many people do this naturally when they're worried about something that's coming up.
 They'll tell themselves things like, "Ok, take a deep breath.
 It's probably not realistic that everyone at this party will hate me on sight and not want to talk to me.
 Even if they do, I can just leave."
 You can be more systematic and take some time to map out all your worries and see whether they're really likely to happen.

 Like I was saying, if what you're doing is new or unique, you're still going to be a little anxious about it no matter what.
 Where challenging your worries does tend to have a bigger impact is when you've already had some experience with that type of event.
-If you've given dozens of presentations already, telling yourself that it will all go fine will carry a lot more weight.
-If you have to give your first one ever, your mind will tend to dismiss the same words.
+If you've given dozens of sales presentations already, telling yourself that it will all go fine will carry a lot more weight.
+If you have to give your first one ever, your mind can dismiss the same reassurances.

-I talk more about the general approach of challenging negative thoughts here:
+I talk more about the general approach of challenging counterproductive thoughts here:

 Distract yourself

-The best thing you can do if you're nervous before something is to distract yourself.
-As a general approach to dealing with anxiety distracting yourself doesn't really work in the long term, because you're not dealing with the problem head on.
-However, when you've just got some discrete, isolated event coming up and you want to feel better about it, it's totally fine.
+As a general approach to dealing with anxiety, distracting yourself doesn't really work in the long term, because you're not dealing with the problem head on.
+However, when you've just got some discrete, isolated event coming up and you want to feel less tense about it, it's totally fine.
 It's better than dwelling on how keyed up you are.

 Distraction works because your body has a hard time thinking or feeling two different things at once.
-If you start doing something else you'll start to override the nervous feelings.
+If you throw yourself into some other task you'll start to override the nervous feelings.
 You may feel too anxious to think you can do anything, but if you force yourself to focus on something else you'll likely feel better.

-At the moment you're doing any of these things you'll be less able to feel as anxious.
+At the moment you're doing any of these things you'll be less capable of feeling nervous.
 The nerves will come back pretty quickly once you stop though.
 The ideal situation is to fill your schedule with as many fun activities as possible before the anxiety-inducing event.
-For example, if you have to go to a party at 8:00pm, and you start feeling nervous at 2:00pm, you should get out of the house and do as much stuff as you can, then pop back in at the last minute to get ready and head out.
+For example, if you have to go to a party at 9:00pm, and you start feeling nervous at 3:00pm, you could get out of the house and do as much as you can, then pop back in at the last minute to get ready and head out.

 Prepare and practice

 This tends to work better for more performance-based events like presentations and job interviews.
-It could also include any kind of short statement you want to make to someone (e.g., confronting a roommate about being unreliable, asking a neighbor to turn their music down).
-It's not as effective for loose, improvised social events like dates and parties, where you have to think on your toes.
+It could also apply to any kind of short statement you want to make to someone (e.g., asking someone if they want to hang out, confronting a roommate about being unreliable, asking a neighbor to turn their music down).
+It's not as effective for loose, improvised social events like dates and parties, where you have to think on your feet.

-If you're prepared enough it's hard to feel as nervous because in your mind you can be confident you've got things reasonably down.
-Practicing ahead of time tends to work better if it's as close as possible to the real thing.
+If you're prepared enough it's hard to feel as nervous because you can be confident you've got things reasonably down.
+Practicing ahead of time works better if the rehearsal is as close as possible to the real thing.
 So doing a bunch of mock job interviews through a career center will make you feel more prepared then just thinking about how you'd answer certain questions as you watch TV.
-Doing a run through of a presentation in your actual class with the projector fired up and some friends in the audience will help more than saying your lines out loud to yourself as you pace around your apartment.
+Doing a run through of a presentation in an actual classroom with the projector fired up and some friends in the audience will help more than saying your lines out loud to yourself as you pace around your apartment.

-If you're attending a less structured social event you can still sort of prepare by doing things like coming up with questions could ask people, or topics you could bring up.
-You could also come up with a general strategy for approaching the event, e.g., at a party first you'll catch up with your friends, then you'll ask them to introduce you to people so you won't have to do it yourself, then you'll head to the back yard and try to join the people who are talking there.
-In my experience though, these kinds of plans have a tendency to go out the window as soon as you arrive at the event.
+If you're attending a less-structured social event you can still sort of prepare by doing things like coming up with questions you could ask people, or topics you could bring up.
+You could also devise a general strategy for approaching the event, e.g., at a party first you'll catch up with your friends, then you'll ask them to introduce you to people so you won't have to do it yourself, then you'll head to the backyard and try to join whomever's there.
+However, in my experience these kinds of plans have a tendency to go out the window as soon as you arrive at the event.
 Either you forget to use them, or you find you don't need to because the situation was totally different from how you imagined it would be.
-Still, preparing may still make you feel better about going in the first place.
+Still, preparing may make you feel better about going in the first place.

 A better way to practice for unstructured events is just to socialize a lot that day, ideally under roughly similar circumstances.
 So if you have to go to a party you'll feel way more at ease and on top of things if you've spent the day hanging out with a bunch of friends, or you attended a family lunch that afternoon.
-If you've got a date you can hang out with a friend one-on-one, to get you used to the idea of chatting to someone all alone.
+If you've got a date you could hang out with a friend earlier in the day, to get in a groove toward chatting to someone one-on-one.

 Talk to people